-Our adventure begins at 9am in Jackson, Wyoming.
+Our adventure begins this morning in Jackson, Wyoming.
 Following introductions, we shuttle to Jackson Lake in Grand Teton National Park.
 After a demonstration on kayaking techniques and safety procedures, we paddle to a picnic spot on Marie Island.
 After lunch we return to our kayaks and paddle to our incredible campsite on Grassy Island, situated just below impressive Mount Moran.
 We work together as a team to set up camp, then the remainder of the afternoon is free to hike around the island or enjoy time on the lake with one of our paddle boards.
 We gather in the evening for a delicious hot meal prepared by our guides, then relax around a campfire and listen for the bugle of nearby elk.
 Lunch and dinner included.

 Kayaking: 6.5 miles